Creating WordPress Navigation Menu

 In WordPress there is strong built in system for making basic menus.
 It’s easy to organise and it can be handled by just drag-and-drop menu items.
 You can construct numerous menus and select which menus to utilise in which menu area.
 By just changing the name of the menu in a specific area will automatically load all the items of that menu.
 Different themes allow different number of menus to be used, the most common ones are header menu, footer menu, sidebar menu, social links menu.

 Let’s create a menu.
-Select Menus under Appearance on the left in admin panel as shown in the following screenshot.
+Select Menus under Appearance on the left.

 Creating a new menu in WordPress